BlackTechX011/DeautherX/README.md

 </p>

-An open source ESP8266_Deauther with modifiable Evil Twin attack.
+An open source ESP8266_Deauther with modifiable Evil Twin attack, wifi strength cheaker and more.
 DeautherX is made and Devloped by [BlackTechX011](https://github.com/BlackTechX011/) and [DX4GREY](https://github.com/DX4GREY)